ChristianCricchi/MilestoneProject1/README.md

  ## Scope
  <p style="text-align:justify;">In the strategic phase, it is crucial to define what options are being considered and what is excluded from consideration.
 Further refinement occurs at Scope level where it is important to decide which features aligned with business objectives and user need are in or out of the Scope.</p>

-1. It is important defined a *scope* and resolves conflict early.
+1. It is important defined a *scope*.
-   1. Try to get a good pictures of features and contend that are available at this point.
+   1. Strive to obtain a comprehensive overview of the features and content currently.
+2. *Document*.
-2. *Document* what is in and what is out for now.
+   1. What is included and what is not included at this moment.
 3. *Agile* approach.
-   1. This approach give the opportunity to minimizes documentation.
-   2. Means committing small increaments of development.
+   1. It is a flexible and iterative  methodology that emphasises collaboration, adaptability to change, and delivering incremental improvements is short cycle.
+   2. At this point it is important commiting small, managable stages of progress.
+   3. It is also important to keep the documentation to a minimun.
+4. *Simplify* the features.
+   1. Maintain a manageble schedule, and establish your critical milestones.